blaskovicz/mapmyrun-to-garmin/MANUAL.md

 **Congratulations**, you've uploaded your course to Garmin and/or your device!
 Please let me know if any corrections should be made to this article (pull requests and issues welcome).

-My future plan includes automating the binary execution via a website, so stay tuned to this repo!